puppetlabs/puppet-validator/README.md

 # Protect from cross site request forgery.
 With this set, code may be
 #   submitted for validation by the website only.
 #
-# Note: This will currently break multiple version validation.
 PuppetValidator.set :csrf, false

 # Provide the option to generate relationship graphs from validated code.